-I have been used various cameras since I started doing photography seriously.
+I have used various cameras since I started taking photography seriously.
 First, I used DSLR, then I found that rangefinder is the most suitable camera system for me.

-The first camera system was Canon D30 with a Canon 50mm f/1.4, and Canon 28mm f/1.8.
+The first camera system was the Canon D30 with a Canon 50mm f/1.4, and Canon 28mm f/1.8.
 I had enjoyed using this system for years.
-When I decided to do photography as creative act, I thought that seven years old camera was not good enough so I bought Canon 50D.
-I used 50D for about two months but did not like quality of image file, so I changed it to Canon 5D.
-5D certainly produces good images, but when I tried rangefinder Leica Ms, I was so impressed about viewfinder, manual focusing, size, weight and build quality.
-I bought Leica M8 and since then, Leica digital Ms have become my main camera system.
+When I decided to do photography as a creative act, I thought that a seven year old camera was not good enough, so I bought a Canon 50D.
+I used 50D for about two months but did not like the quality of the image file, so I changed it to a Canon 5D.
+5D certainly produces good images, but when I tried rangefinder Leica Ms, I was so impressed with the viewfinder, manual focusing, size, weight and build quality.
+I bought a Leica M8 and since then, Leica digital Ms has become my main camera system.

 Now I am using Leica M8, Leica M9, and Leica M240 with Summicron 50mm f/2.0, Summilux 35mm f/1.4 ASPH, and Summarit 75mm f/2.8.

-For flash photography on streets, I am using radio transmitter and receiver of Yongnuo RF-602.
+For flash photography on streets, I am using a radio transmitter and receiver of Yongnuo RF-602.
 The price is so reasonable that I have many of them for convenience and backup.
-My main flash was Canon 580EX II before and now I also use Yongnuo YN 560 III flash.
-Yongnuo flash has builtin receiver and again price is reasonable so I am satisfied with the product.
-I broke flash couple of times on streets and will do in the future as well.
-All incidents were all my fault; flash on stands felt down with wind.
-The repair cost of 580EXII is about $200.
-The price of YONGNUO flash is $75.
-I do not need TTL function so Yongnuo flash is good enough for my flash photography on streets.
+My main flash was a Canon 580EX II before and now I also use Yongnuo YN 560 III flash.
+Yongnuo flash has a built in receiver and again price is reasonable so I am satisfied with the product.
+I broke a flash couple of times on the streets and will do in the future as well.
+All incidents were all my fault; flash on stands fell down with the wind.
+The repair cost of 580EXII, which is about $200.
+The price of a Yongnuo flash is $75.
+I do not need TTL function so Yongnuo flash is good enough for my flash photography on the streets.
 I use them on Manfrotto 1051 BAC stand with 026 adapter and Manfrotto 682B Self Standing Monopod.

-For bags, I use two Ameribags DNA83914 for camera and other stuff.
-I like its ergonomic shape and can easily carry two bags at the same time when I need.
+For bags, I use two Ameribags DNA83914 for the camera and other stuff.
+I like its ergonomic shape and can easily carry two bags at the same time when I need to.
 Bag for stands, I use Hakuba PSTC100 Tripod Carrying Case which is durable, lightweight, and easy to carry.

-Thinking about choosing camera and lens, I always try to use them for at least a couple of weeks and experience them how they work in my photography.
-Camera system is a tool to take photographs and tell something through own vision.
+Thinking about choosing a camera and lens, I always try to use them for at least a couple of weeks and experience how they work in my photography.
+The camera system is a tool to take photographs and tell something through your own vision.
 Trying new tools is knowing about their capability and limitations.